martaver/ShouldBe/README.md

 # How it works

-ShouldBe static methods return random 'placeholder' values in the same type that they're being assigned.
-Each random value is linked to a corresponding constraint condition that is created at the same time as the random value.
-When the assertion is being run, each property in the actual object is compared structurally to the expected property's constraint by looking up the constraint by it's (random placeholder) value.
-If no constraint is found, the comparison is made as usual.
+Users build example object graphs using literal values or the static `ShouldBe` class' constraint methods, which return placeholder values of the corresponding type.
+Placeholder values are random values or object references that are stored in a lookup table corresponding to the constraint the user wishes to apply to that property.

+When a comparison is run and a placeholder value is encountered, the corresponding constraint is applied and tested instead of a comparison on the literal value.

 # State of the project